WebOfTrustInfo/rwot1-sf/draft-documents/satisfying-real-world-use-cases.md

 ### Use Case 4 - Starting From Zero: Refugee ###

 Yevgeni is a member of a persecuted or targeted class in his nation of citizenship and residence.
-He cannot guarantee that he can transport identity documents or corroborating information about his situation when he flees the country.
-He needs a self-sovereign identity for initiating the asylum/refugee process in a foreign nation.
-His newly registered identity

->> verb usage: registered::established::declared (verifiably?)::registered WoT
->identity(?)

- information asserting his grounds for asylum must bypass local centralized data stores, as it could be exploited to harm him (i.e., records identifying or locating individuals could be seized by a new hostile regime).
-In order to meet this need, an identity exchange
+He does not feel safe carrying identity documents with him when he flees--information asserting his grounds for asylum must bypass local centralized data stores, as it could be used to harm him (i.e., records identifying or locating individuals could be seized by a new hostile regime).

- >> explain 'identity exchange': mere infrastructure supporting WoT transactions
- >and electronic function

- supported in a legal jurisdiction that will take responsibility for WoT service availability *over a given period*, is implemented.
-The 'accepting' government polls the exchange, obtaining identity attributes that satisfy the host government's documentation requirements.
+In order to meet this need, a secure, privacy-respecting data store must be made available to the legal jurisdiction of the host government.
+Since refugees often move through multiple state territories, and would prefer to avoid setting out new permanent personal records in a new nation under complete surveillance, said data store should be maintained independently (as in the previous use cases) from the states themselves.

+Such a technology can empower Yevgeni to create a self-sovereign 'anchor' of identity--whatever documentation or information he has can be stored as statements or photographs to be used for claims later.
+A prospective host government can poll the store, obtaining proof of identity attributes that only he can access directly, satisfying the host government's documentation requirements.
 Yevgeni is able to leave his country on the accepting government's terms without excessive risk, and at immigration uses his self-sovereign identity to enter.

+Commentary

+Despite what is sometimes assumed the identity of people does not from states.
+People get identity documents from the state that enable/empower them to iteract with states over their life cycles.
+States issue to/provide for the citizen identifiers that is for that context.
+One way to "prove" an identity is to present identity documents from a state but what happens when there isn't a functioning state to issue such documents or an individual is not privileged enough to get access getting these documents.

+People share social contexts the are in community with each other and through social relations we create webs of human connection.
+It is possible with self-sovereign identities for different people - each with their own self-soverign identities.
+It is possible for this web of connection to be documented digitally by people vouching for each other and establishing this web of connection digitally.
+Creating this type of network to socially validate an identity is why this aspect of the technology is called a Web of Trust.

+This network of connection that can be documented securely between individual's sovereign source identities could serve as another seed to bootstrap an identity with a new jurisdiction and document circumstance.

 >> double-check government terms-labels > explain self-sovereign identity

-Basic needs:
-    - Public-facing interfaces for initial identity creation (no hardware requirements imposed on refugee)
-    - No storage/infrastructure requirements imposed on refugee (cost of storage/transactions subsidized)
-    - No risk creation by a central data store that could be comprimised creating physical risk (Citizens religion identified through hospital records, to then be traced and exterminated due to clash with dominant powers religion)
-    - Concordance between amount of information provided by refugee and amount initially required by accepting government

-Implementations that meet these needs center around the process of enrollment.
-In other words, how does an identity for a person become instantiated in a technical system?
-For example, Deloitte has a document that outlines the enrollment processes needed to comply with HSPD-12:

-    - Person presents - doesn't have an ID in ID2020 system

-    - What are they asked for? name etc...

-    - How is this record in a database/digital system linked to "them"

-     - Is a biometric captured to alow them to present themselves again in the future and be authenticated. could this be voice?

-    - The digital root of this ID is rooted in a decentralized network - The identifiers are "validated" by workers at the NGO and potentially also family members enrolled in the same system.

->> make sure definition of WoT and identities registered to it are clear
+>> make sure definition of WoT and identities registered to it are clear >
->> consider using Kaliya's topologies of identity models
+>consider using Kaliya's topologies of identity models > explain threat models
->> explain threat models at each point of refugee's journey
+>at each point of refugee's journey > make sure biometrics can be later disabled
->> make sure biometrics can be later disabled or deleted as desired (ask christopher)
+>or deleted as desired (ask christopher) > explain how motes of refugee's
->> explain how motes of refugee's identity can be maintained (while respecting privacy) by NGOs and governments
+>identity can be maintained (while respecting privacy) by NGOs and governments

->> technical: blockchain(-like) structure, XDI for semantic interoperability, provable claims, biometric-type identification, attestations (by refugee workers for example)
+>> technical: blockchain(-like) structure, XDI for semantic interoperability,
+>provable claims, biometric-type identification, attestations (by refugee
+>workers for example)

 ### Use Case 5 - Trafficking / Safe Houses ###